stevensona/monod/doc/templates.md

 ```

-### YAML Front-Matter
+### YAML Front Matter

 ```
 ---
 transition: zoom # None, Fade, Slide, Convex, Concave, Zoom
-logo: '' # URL to an image that will be displayed on bottom left
+logo: '' # URL of an image which will be displayed in the bottom left
 ---
 ```